 Our project, Rooms, is an intimate glimpse into the life of Eazy—the poet’s brother—who has premonitions of his own death as he glimpses the deaths of other Black men and women that occur in the future, including Tamir Rice, George Floyd, and Breonna Taylor.
 Rooms will capture Eazy’s unique experience by blending classical, trap, and hip-hop music (SATB choir and instruments TBD).
 It will invite listeners into the innermost places of the characters’ dwellings: their bedrooms, where we discover the essential humanity of these men and women, which transcends the abstraction of their lives as simple hashtags.
 Rooms will end with transcendent juxtapositions characteristic of negro spirituals, a confluence of sorrow and joy, first in Eazy’s voice, then in the voice of his sister: the poet Tyler Griffin Dodge.
 We hope to eventually expand Rooms into a longer work that explores these issues at a deeper level.

 Stacey Philipps and E.M.
-Lewis, Together Now
+Lewis, Breathing in This Moment – FUNDED

 Joan Szymko and Kim Stafford, Be the Seed